Assessments Administered & Placement Process

 CogAT Screening Form: Cognitive Abilities Test

 The CogAT is a test of reasoning skills.
-It is not an academic achievement test like a math or reading test, as it is designed to measure the reasoning skills that students acquire throughout their lives.
+It is not an academic achievement test like a math or reading test, as it measures the reasoning skills students acquire throughout their lives.
 There is no defined curriculum for the CogAT.
 It is a norm-referenced test with a national average of the 50th percentile.

 The Screening Form consists of the analogies portion of each Battery: